jbossdemocentral/bpms-helpdesk-demo/README.md

 See the tagged releases for the following versions of the product:

+- v0.5 - JBoss BPM Suite 6.2, JBoss EAP 6.4.3 and helpdesk demo installed.

-- v0.4 - JBoss BPM SUite 6.1 with helpdesk demo installed.
+- v0.4 - JBoss BPM Suite 6.1 with helpdesk demo installed.

 - v0.3 - JBoss BPM Suite 6.0.3 with optional containerized installation.